-All data subject access requests should be immediately directed to the Head Teacher, Kirsty Chrysler who should contact Judicium as DPO in order to assist with the request and what is required.
+All data subject access requests should be immediately directed to the Head Teacher who should contact Judicium as DPO in order to assist with the request and what is required.
 There are limited timescales within which the School must respond to a request and any delay could result in failing to meet those timescales, which could lead to enforcement action by the Information Commissioner's Office (ICO) and/or legal action by the affected individual.
+If ever in doubt, please refer the request to the Head Teacher and/or DPO.

-Acknowledging the request
+Acknowledging the Request